ZrutrA/ESP32-Captive-WiFi-login-page/README.md

 This project is a modification of https://github.com/adamff-dev/ESP8266-Captive-Portal

 The programmed ESP32 chip creates an access point with any name that is used to capture passwords.
-Captured passwords are saved in the ESP32 memory and do not disappear after restarting/turning off the device.
-The built-in LED will flash 5 times after entering the password.
+Captured passwords are saved in the ESP32 memory and do not disappear after restarting/shutting down the device.
+When the new password is saved on the device, the LED will first flash 5 times and then turn on continuously.
+If you have the device in sight, you immediately know that you have a new password.

 I provide versions in English and Polish.

 ## Reservation